• Skip to primary navigation

 You guys know that I’m Jordanian and I grew in Jordan, and I really don’t know why I still haven’t shared this Baharat recipe with you as I have so many Middle Eastern recipes on my blog!
 This Baharat spice blend goes into every single Arabic main dish, and sometimes appetizers too!

 So if you’re interested in making a Middle Eastern dish, then you most probably need Baharat to get the right taste!
-Here’s an authentic recipe for Baharat seasoning, same as the one that you can buy at a spice shop in the Middle East.
+Here’s an authentic recipe for Baharat seasoning, similar to the one that you can buy at a spice shop in the Middle East.

 You might be able to find the Baharat seasoning online or in your local Middle Eastern shop, but it might be difficult to find.
 So to save time and money, just collect the spices, toast them, grind them, put the spice blend in a jar and add it to your Middle Eastern dishes!